 These frisbees are great traditional options to use in large open spaces.
 They fly level and straight without too much throwing technique required.
 Long flight time can keep your dog especially engaged!

-Note that many of these discs are made of plastic—if your dog is older or struggles with any teeth problems, you’ll want to check with your veterinarian before asking them to catch a plastic disc and might consider a soft dog frisbee instead.
+Note that many discs are made from some combination of plastic materials.
+If your dog is older (or struggles with any teeth problems even at a young age), you’ll want to check with your veterinarian before asking them to catch a plastic disc and might consider a soft dog frisbee instead.

 These discs are heavy enough that they can handle a breeze without flying off track.
 While no frisbee will be able to completely power through the wind, of course, these higher weight options are a good choice if you live in an environment where completely calm days are hard to come by.